sparkflows/sparkflows-docs/docs/troubleshooting/installation.rst

 Fire UI does not get displayed when I go to :8080.
 Some other UI is displayed
 -----------------------------------------------------------------------------------

 Fire by default runs on ``port 8080``.
 It is possible that you have ``some other application running on port 8080``, and you are seeing its output.
 In this case, the solution is to ``run the Fire server on some other port`` which is not being used by any other application.
-Details for running Fire on another port is here : https://www.sparkflows.io/run-fire-on-different-port
+Details for running Fire on another port is here : https://docs.sparkflows.io/en/latest/installation/configuration/running-different-port.html

-Could not connect to fire at localhost
+On certain pages I get the error : Could not connect to fire at localhost
 ---------------------------------------

 The reason for it is the the fire process is not starting.
 If you are using Ubuntu, you may have to do the following: